 In each class there will be a quiz on the pre-class assignment, a lecture session, which will contain the basic material and discuss key concepts from (Damodaran, 2018), and coaching sessions where groups will present their ideas on how to apply these concepts to their case.

 - individual part: Read (Damodaran, 2018) Preface, Ch.
 1+2, and complete the pre-assignment questions on Learn@WU.
 (10%)

 - group (10%): Get acquainted with your target firm and prepare a spreadsheet with a financial model based on the historical data (at least 5 years where available).

 Class participation 10%

-At the beginning of session 3 and 4, a short quiz will be administered covering the previous sessions topics.
+At the beginning of sessions 3 and 4, a short quiz will be administered covering the previous session's topics.

 This will enable students to demonstrate that they have met objectives 1 to 3.

 Teams of students will develop and present a valuation model of a listed firm.
 Teams will be set up by Sept 24.

 This will assess students' understanding of the concepts of business valuation and their ability to consider practical applications.
 It will also allow students to demonstrate that they can use spreadsheets to tackle practical valuation problems.

 Grading will be based on the spreadsheet model, the presentation of the model, and the discussion.
 Each group will also serve as a discussant for another group's model.